 Sales brochure with a double page cutaway drawing showing from front to back: a forward 41-seat cabin, cloakroom, 48-seat restaurant, a double-deck galley-pantry, 4 compartments for 24 seats, a rear cabin for 54 seats, a cloakroom and toilets.
 Lots of cabin illustrations including one with a stewardess in the cabin with a 'Raketa' vacuum cleaner, after all, this was the space age.

 V/O Avtoexport USSR Moscow

-This well-designed 1960 Russian-English brochure covers all aspects of the Tu-114, the world's largest airliner at that time.
+This brochure covers all aspects of the Tu-114, the world's largest airliner at that time.
 It refers to the Brussels 1958 Expo and the 1959 Paris Airshow.
-28 pages with beautiful artwork of Tu-114 above the Moscow skyline, including the centerfold.
-Lots of photos and illustrations of pilots at work on the flightdeck, the engines, maintenance and of course the passenger comfort of this long-range airliner, including a cutaway.
+Artwork of a Tu-114 above the Moscow skyline, including the centerfold.
+Lots of photos and illustrations of the flightdeck, engines, maintenance and the passenger cabin, including a cutaway.

 28 pp + 1 separate introduction page, 284 x 210 mm, RU-EN

 "The Soviet airliner TU-114 is the largest passenger plane in the world!
 The simplest screw in it and the most complicated equipment have been made by the Soviet people and of Soviet materials.
 The TU-114 has no equals in size, turboprop engine power, payload and flight range, and it is an important contribution to world aircraft construction..."

 3 panels (6 pp), 96 x 212 mm, EN